Lamb homers, A’s move closer to AL West title, beat Giants

 The A’s clinched their third straight postseason berth with a 6-0 win Friday night and were closing in on the club’s first AL West crown since 2013.
 Oakland would clinch the division crown with a loss by Houston to Arizona later at night.

+“I’m sure I’ll check the score to see what happens.
+We want to come in tomorrow and get the win and celebrate,” slugger Matt Olson said.
+“We want to continue to take care of our business.”

 Kevin Gausman (3-3) struck out six in six innings and stymied the slugging A’s after missing his last turn because of elbow soreness.
-He didn’t allow a baserunner until Mark Canha’s two-out walk in the fourth, and Matt Olson’s RBI single moments later got Oakland on the board.
+He didn’t allow a baserunner until Mark Canha’s two-out walk in the fourth, and Olson’s RBI single moments later got Oakland on the board.

+“Guys are playing loose, they’re playing at a high level, they know what’s at stake,” manager Bob Melvin said.

 The Giants, dealing with an injury-plagued outfield, gave up a triple to Tommy La Stella in a five-run seventh when a backpedaling Maricio Dubon couldn’t make a catch on the warning track in center field.
 Marcus Semien followed with an RBI double.